-First, add whatever cleaner recommended by your sleep dentist or one of the products listed above.
+First, add whatever cleaner is recommended by your sleep dentist or one of the products listed above.
 Next, turn the unit on for 10 minutes.
 Then, remove from water and brush the device with a soft brush.
 Finally, rinse well and store as directed with the lid open or submerged in clean water.

 What cleaning products should you avoid for your sleep apnea appliance?

 Here’s a list of cleaning products that can harm your sleep apnea oral device.
 I would NOT recommend using these with any cleaning routine directly onto your appliance: